ansible/awx/INSTALL.md

 #### Inventory variables

-Before starting the build process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section:
+Before starting the install process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section:

 *postgres_data_dir*